l-chege/Azure-CLI-Uploader/README.md

 ## Prerequisites and Setup

-Before using Azure CLI Uploader, ensure you have the following:
+Before using Cloud CLI Uploader, ensure you have the following:

 - A chosen cloud provider (Microsoft Azure is used in this project).
 - An active Azure subscription.